Distance: 34 miles one way

 This is the rarest kind of ride in Bestrides, a ride on a major highway.
 But Hwy 3 isn’t like other highways—it’s almost car-free.
 On a beautiful Wednesday morning in August, once I cleared Trinity Lake, I saw perhaps a vehicle every ten minutes and spent much of the climb riding the center line in solitude.

 This ride has a number of virtues—pretty forests, nice rocks, some good vistas, good-to-excellent road surface, a strange almost-ghost town as an end-point, lake-side riding, creek-side riding—but the raison is the climb and descent, which are both pips.
 Look at the overall numbers and it looks like nothing.
 The entire ascent racks up a mere 3000 ft in 18 miles, which is about 3.2%.
 But the last 5 of those miles average over 8%.
 To put that another way, of the 3770 ft total elevation gain, you do almost all of it in those 5 miles.
-The descent down the back side is steeper and straighter—you’ll do 45 mph if you want to.
+The descent down the back side is about the same pitch but straighter—you’ll do 45 mph if you want to.
 You can ride the route as an out-and-back but you’d be in for a big day.
 I arranged a shuttle, and I’ve mapped it as one way.

 Start at Trinity Center.
 It’s what Northern California calls a “resort,” which means it’s a general store, a launch ramp for the lake, and a campground.
 Ride Hwy 3 to Callahan.

 For the first few miles you’re riding flat terrain along Trinity Lake, but it’s merely pleasant, because you aren’t by the shore so the lake is little more than hints of blue through trees, and the lake itself, like so many reservoirs in Northern California, Trinity is low by the end of summer and any time during drought years and then not very pretty unless you’re there early in the year.